 This course provides hands-on experience in the installation, operation, troubleshooting, and administration of the Linux operating system for both workstations and servers.
 Coverage will include system administration, security, and the Linux client/server environment.
-Security issues related to Linux, including encryption, VPNs, and network troubleshooting utilities will be covered as well.
-This course addresses the material from CompTIA's Linux+ Certification Exam.
+Security issues related to Linux, including

-Routing & Switching I Prerequisite: ITN 200
+Routing & Switching I Prerequisite: ITN 201